explodinglabs/explodinglabs.github.io/_posts/airflow/2018-03-05-run-dag-and-watch-logs.markdown

 1.9, logging can be configured easily, allowing you to put all of a dag's logs into one file.

+_Important notes:_

-_Note 1:_ If you make this change, you won't be able to view task logs in the web UI.
+1. If you make this change, you won't be able to view task logs in the web UI, because the UI expects log filenames to be in the normal format.

-_Note 2:_ Logging to a single file is useful for development (using SequentialExecutor), but it's **not recommended in production** because issues will arise when multiple tasks attempt to write to the same log file at once.
+2. Logging to a single file is useful for development (using the SequentialExecutor), but it's **not recommended in production** because issues will arise when multiple tasks attempt to write to the same log file at once._

 ## Easy Solution